ldj01/e-s-t/README.md

 * Top of Atmosphere Reflectance (TOA)
   - TOA products can be generated using the [LEDAPS](https://github.com/USGS-EROS/espa-surface-reflectance) or [L8_SR](https://github.com/USGS-EROS/espa-surface-reflectance) software found in our [espa-surface-reflectance](https://github.com/USGS-EROS/espa-surface-reflectance) project.
 Or through our ondemand processing system [ESPA](https://espa.cr.usgs.gov), be sure to select the ENVI output format.
 * Elevation
-  - Elevation data is expected to be in the same projection and image dimensions as the TOA products.
+  - Elevation data is expected to be in the same projection and image dimensions as the TOA products and in the ENVI file format.
+The filename is also expected be `<sceneid>_dem.img`: where <b>sceneid</b> is the Landsat Scene ID of the data being processed.
 * ASTER GED
   - ASTER GED data can be [found here](https://lpdaac.usgs.gov/data_access/data_pool).
 However it will automatically be retrieved for you as needed and cleaned up.
 * North American Regional Reanalysis (NARR)